ps-bond/seeedStudio_epaperHA/README.md

 Extended weather display using the MDI to show the standard set of weather types for HA.
 Default for unknown type is still cloudy.

-Added a battery indicator and code to return the glyph mapped to (uint8_t)0..100.
-However, not currently certain the hw has a connection for battery level to an ADC.
+Removed battery indicator - not much point without some hw monitoring.

 Added lunar phase display (WIP).
 NB Needs "moon" integration (HA built-in) enabled to read sensor.moon_phase

+Add time of last update (can see if the battery has gone that way)

 ## To do: